 This is part two of my article about regaining your body vitality and eliminating fatigue.
 The first part can be found here: “How To Stay Fit At Home“.
 I really think it would be useful to read that article first.

-The exercises presented here do not require any equipment, are not difficult and are not posing a stress on your body.
-They are little more than deep breathing and a number of small movements and postures designed to engage as many muscles of your body as possible, preference being given to the muscles that you use little while hunched over your sewing machine.
+The exercises presented here do not require any equipment, are not difficult and are not posing stress on your body.
+They are little more than deep breathing and a number of small movements and postures designed to engage as many muscles of your body as possible, preference is given to the muscles that you use little while hunched over your sewing machine.

 Please remember the important rules I detailed in the first article:

 - Exercise even if you don’t like it or seems ridiculous

 The last exercise we presented in Part 1 was “cross crawls”.

 When you work at your computer or sewing machine, your posture is pretty much like this

 We need to correct this.
 We do this with an “empowering” posture like in the images below. push your chest forward, pull back your shoulders, extend your hands, and spread your fingers.
 Do this a couple of times, and hold the posture for a couple of breaths.
 Remember the deep breathing!

 This posture will stretch a little your back muscles and straighten your spinal column.
 Try it!

 It is time now to squat! yes, you heard me right – squat!
 Why is this important?
 Because you still have some major muscles that you did not exercise yet!
 Besides, we squat every day many, many times.
 You don’t believe me?
 Let’s see: did you sit down on a chair, or couch today?
 You did?
 I proved my point!